Eknath Shinde to take oath as Maharashtra CM today, says Devendra Fadnavis

-Eknath Shinde to take oath as Maharashtra CM today, BJP's Devendra Fadnavis says will stay out of power
+Eknath Shinde to take oath as Maharashtra chief minister today, BJP's Devendra Fadnavis will be deputy CM

 'Shiv Sena MLAs were demanding that the alliance with Congress and NCP should be ended but Uddhav Thackeray ignored them and gave priority to MVA alliance partners, that's why these MLAs intensified their voices,' Fadnavis said